Citadel of Erbil: Mongols

-After Battle of Chaldiran in 1514, Erbil came under control of Soran emirate, a semi-independent Emirate under the Ottomans.
-In the 18th century Baban Emirate took the city but it was retaken by Soran ruler Mir Muhammed Kor in 1822.
-The Soran emirate continued ruling over Erbil until it was retaken by the Ottomans in 1851.
-Erbil became part of the Musul Vilayet in Ottoman Empire until World War I, when the Ottomans were defeated by the British Empire.
+After Battle of Chaldiran in 1514, Erbil came under control of Soran emirate, a semi-independent Kurdish emirate under the Ottoman Empire.
+In the 18th century Baban Emirate took the city but it was retaken by Soran ruler Mir Muhammad Pasha of Rawanduz in 1822.
+The Soran emirate continued ruling over Erbil until it was retaken by the Ottoman Turks in 1851.
+Erbil became part of the Mosul Vilayet in Ottoman Empire until World War I, when the Ottomans were defeated by the British Empire.
 The town had approximately 3,200 inhabitants, including a sizeable Jewish minority.

 Modern period

 During the 20th century, the citadel witnessed significant urban and social changes.
 A 15 m high steel water tank was erected on the citadel in 1924, providing the inhabitants with purified water, but also causing water damage to the foundations of the buildings due to increased water seepage.
 The number of inhabitants gradually declined over the 20th century as the city at the foot of the citadel grew and wealthier inhabitants moved to larger, modern houses with gardens.
 In 1960, over 60 houses, a mosque, and a school were demolished to make way for a straight road connecting the southern gate with the northern gate.
 Some reconstruction works were carried out in 1979 on the citadel's southern gate and the hammam.
 In 2007, the remaining 840 families were evicted from the citadel as part of a large project to restore and preserve the historic character of the citadel.
 These families were offered financial compensation.
 One family was allowed to continue living on the citadel to ensure that there would be no break in the possible 8,000 years of continuous habitation of the site, and the government plans to have 50 families live in the citadel once its renovated.
 In 2004, the Kurdish Textile Museum opened its doors in a renovated mansion in the southeast quarter of the citadel.

-The 2023 Turkey–Syria earthquake caused severe damage to the citadel, according to video footage.